-- Whiteboard
+Resources Whiteboard

-- Lesson 1a: What is gradient? presentation
+Lesson 1a: What is gradient? presentation

-- Lesson 1b: Finding the gradient presentation
+Lesson 1b: Finding the gradient presentation

-- Lesson 1c: Bingo presentation
+Lesson 1c: Bingo presentation

-- Lesson 1d: What went wrong? presentation
+Lesson 1d: What went wrong? presentation

-- Worksheets 1a, 1b.
+Worksheets 1a, 1b.

+Learning By the end of the lesson:

-- all learners should be able to find the gradient of a straight line - some learners will be able to calculate the gradient of a straight line from the coordinates of two points on it.
+objectives • all learners should be able to find the gradient of a

+straight line some learners will be able to calculate the gradient of a straight line from the coordinates of two points on it.